niktechnopro/space-shooter-game/README.md

 # Space shooter game
-## A space shooter game developped with Python programming language and the PyGame games development library.
+## A space shooter game developped with Python programming language and the PyGame games development library

 ## It features mouse control and scrolling background effect